CANVE/integration-test-projects/readme.md

 <br>

-##Removing a linked test project from the repo
+##Removing a linked project from this repo

 TBD (refer to stack overflow or the [git submodules reference doc](https://git-scm.com/docs/git-submodule))